 Pre-Apprenticeship Program

-Pre-Apprenticeship provides District residents with connections to the providers and sponsors they need to receive training for the workplace of the future.
+Pre-Apprenticeship provides District residents with connections to the providers and sponsors they need to receive training for their future workplace.
 Apprenticeships combine on-the-job learning with classroom instruction, teaching workers the practical and theoretical aspects of highly skilled occupations.
 Apprenticeship programs are sponsored by employers, labor groups, and employer associations.
 Participants must be at least 16 years old and meet the sponsor’s qualifications.

 The Transitional Employment Program (TEP) – “Project Empowerment”

-The Transitional Employment Program (TEP) provides supportive services, adult basic education, job coaching, resources for employability, life skills, job search assistance, and limited vocational training to District residents who live in areas with high unemployment, elevated poverty levels, and multiple barriers to employment.
-Through this program, subsidized wages are paid to participants by DOES while they are in training and for a period when they are placed in entry-level positions with employers.
+The Transitional Employment Program (TEP) provides supportive services, adult basic education, job coaching, resources for employability, life skills, job search assistance, and limited vocational training to District residents living in areas with high unemployment, elevated poverty levels and multiple barriers to employment.
+Through this program, DOES subsidizes wages paid to participants while they are in training and for a period when they are placed in entry-level positions with employers.
 TEP serves unemployed District residents between the ages of 22 and 54 who are not receiving government assistance, such as Temporary Assistance for Needy Families (TANF) and Unemployment Compensation.

-This section provides information requested in section (a) of D.C.
-Official Code §32-771, which shall include the following outcome measures for job training or adult education participants delineated by job training program and vendor:
+This section provides informationpursuant to D.C.
+Official Code §32-771(a), which shall include the following outcome measures for job training or adult education participants delineated by job training program, and vendor:

 New Program Enrollment